-12. SPECIAL CONSIDERATIONS FOR THE PHILIPPINES
+13. SPECIAL CONSIDERATIONS FOR THE PHILIPPINES

-- A. In addition to all the other terms and conditions, grants paid to a Rotary district in the Philippines require more documentation to comply with Philippine law. - B. The Securities and Exchange Commission of the Philippines requires foundations to include supporting documents for all projects for which they have provided funding when they file financial statements.
-More information can be found in Securities Regulation Code 68, as amended.
-So that The Rotary Foundation can comply, grant sponsors need to get certification from any of these people or organizations in the area where they have jurisdiction: - 1.
+- A. In addition to the other terms and conditions, grants paid to a Rotary district or club in the Philippines require more documentation to comply with Philippine law. - B. The Securities and Exchange Commission of the Philippines requires foundations to include supporting documents for all the projects that they have provided funding to when they file financial statements.
+You can find more information in Securities Regulation Code 68, as amended.
+To comply, grant sponsors need to get certification from any of these people or organizations in the area where they have jurisdiction: - 1.
 Office of the Mayor, stamped with an office seal - 2.
 Head of the Department of Social Welfare and Development, stamped with an office seal - 3.
 Head of the Department of Health, stamped with an office seal - 4.
 Office of the Barangay Chairman, stamped with an office seal - 5.
-Head or an officer of a private institution or actual beneficiaries, notarized - C. Please send five original certificates on each project to: Phil.
-Consulting Center Inc., c/o Erika Mae Bautista, 2D Penthouse, Salamin Bldg., 197 Salcedo St., Legaspi Village, Makati City 1229, Philippines. - D. You can get sample templates of the certification from the Rotary International South Pacific and Philippines office. - E. Certifications of projects that were paid for from July to May should be received by 30 June of the same fiscal year, and those paid in June should be received by 31 July.
+Head or an officer of a private institution or actual beneficiaries, notarized - C. Send five original certificates on each project to: Phil.
+Consulting Center Inc., c/o Erika Mae Bautista, 2D Penthouse, Salamin Building, 197 Salcedo Street, Legaspi Village, Makati City 1229, Philippines. - D. You can get sample templates of the certification from the South Pacific and Philippines office. - E. Certifications for grants that were distributed from July to May should be received by 30 June of the same fiscal year, and those paid in June should be received by 31 July.